What is Rhinoplasty?

 Nose job surgery is a very safe operation in the right surgeon’s hands and in healthy patients.
 Dr. White requires medical clearance prior to the surgical procedure, which means that the patient gets a full medical history and an okay from your medical doctor to ensure the risks of the procedure are low from a medical standpoint.

-Other risks include, but are not limited to bleeding, infection, need for more surgery, changes in voice, changes in the ability to smell and breath through the nose, swelling/bruising, and external nasal irregularities.
+Other risks include, but are not limited to bleeding, infection, need for more surgery, changes in voice, changes in the ability to smell and breathe through the nose, swelling/bruising, and external nasal irregularities.
 Dr. White will review this with you in detail and his plan to minimize these risks prior to your procedure.
-Rhinoplasty is a safe operation, and one of Dr. White’s specialties.
+Rhinoplasty is a safe operation, and one of Dr. Jeremy White’s specialties.

 What Kind Of Anesthesia Should I Use For My Rhinoplasty?

 There are two major types of anesthesia for rhinoplasty: “Twilight” (half-sleep, no breathing tube) and general (completely asleep with a laryngeal mask or breathing tube).
 Both are safe for the right patient.
 The decision depends on your pre-existing medical conditions and the complexity of the operation.
 Dr. White only does rhinoplasty at AAAASF certified surgical facilities (ambulatory surgery center) and hospitals with board-certified anesthesiologists supervising the use of anesthesia to ensure additional safety for your procedure, and protect your health during surgery.

 What is Special About Ethnic Rhinoplasty?